min2ha/ukwa-site/content/target/45913/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Select Committee on the Constitution: The invoking of Article 50

 The House of Lords Constitution Committee report, The invoking of Article 50,  states that Government should not trigger Article 50 without consulting Parliament.
 The Committee says it would be 'constitutionally inappropriate' and would set 'a disturbing precedent' for the Government to act on the referendum without explicit parliamentary approval.